leoalfando/cuddly-guacamole/README.md

 React makes it painless to create interactive UIs.
 Design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes.

-### React Apollo

-React Apollo allows you to fetch data from your GraphQL server and use it in building complex and reactive UIs using the React framework.
-React Apollo may be used in any context that React may be used.
-In the browser, in React Native, or in Node.js when you want to do server-side rendering.

 ### Typescript

 TypeScript is an open-source programming language developed and maintained by Microsoft.
 It is a strict syntactical superset of JavaScript, and adds optional static typing to the language.
 TypeScript is designed for development of large applications and transcompiles to JavaScript.

-### JsonWebToken

-JSON Web Token (JWT) is a compact, URL-safe means of representing claims to be transferred between two parties.

-### TSLint
+### EsLint

-TSLint is an extensible static analysis tool that checks TypeScript code for readability, maintainability, and functionality errors
+EsLint is an extensible static analysis tool that checks TypeScript code for readability, maintainability, and functionality errors

-### Cors

-Cross-origin resource sharing is a mechanism that allows restricted resources on a web page to be requested from another domain outside the domain from which the first resource was served

 ## License